 In May 2016, 250 entered into an option agreement with First Quantum Minerals Ltd. ("First Quantum") to acquire the Troilus project.
 To exercise the option, a minimum of \$1,000,000 must be spent on engineering and technical studies.
 The Company has met this expenditure commitment.
-Option payments of \$100,000 were paid in each of May 2016 and May 2017, and a final \$100,000 option payment was paid subsequent to the end of the quarter.
-The Company also advised First Quantum of their intention to exercise the option.
-The Company and First Quantum shall enter into a liabilities assignment agreement and a royalty agreement whereby a variable Net Smelter Royalty of 1.5% or 2.5% depending on the gold price being more or less than US\$1,250/ounce during the reference period will be granted to First Quantum.
-In connection with this option, 250 entered into an option agreement with 251 granting 251 an irrevocable and exclusive option to acquire a 40% undivided interest in the Troilus project from 250.
+Option payments of \$100,000 were paid in each of May 2016, May 2017 and February 2018.
+The Company formally exercised the option in April 2018 and now officially own 100% of the Troilus project.
+The Company and First Quantum entered into a liabilities assignment agreement and a royalty agreement whereby a variable Net Smelter Royalty of 1.5% or 2.5% depending on the gold price being more or less than US\$1,250/ounce during the reference period has been granted to First Quantum.

 The Company's focus is on mineral expansion and a potential restart of the former gold and copper Troilus mine located northwest of the Val-d'Or district in Quebec, which produced more than 2,000,000 ounces of gold and nearly 70,000 tonnes of copper from 1997 to 2010.
-Upon exercise of the option, the acquisition of the Troilus project shall include all infrastructure, including power lines, camp buildings, permitted tailings pond and associated water treatment facilities.
+The acquisition of the Troilus project includes all infrastructure, including power lines, camp buildings, permitted tailings pond and associated water treatment facilities.